 Nobody will enter your contest if they don’t know about it!
 Hype it up on social media in the days or weeks beforehand, emphasizing your prize, so people will want to enter.

 There are several social media platforms for your live stream contest, so ensure you choose the one that’s right for your audience.
 Or, if you don’t want to limit yourself, stream to multiple platforms at once with Restream Studio.
 Just make sure you follow the contest guidelines of each platform.

-In addition to streaming your contest to 30+ platforms, Restream Studio also lets you centralize your chat, so you can see participants’ comments from each platform you’re live on.
+In addition to streaming your contest to multiple social channels, Restream Studio also lets you centralize your chat, so you can see participants’ comments from each platform you’re live on.
 You can also pull comments and questions from the chat and display them on-screen — perfect for comment-to-win contests.
 Restream Studio is also full of great templates, like a countdown timer so you can build up excitement before announcing your winner.